-Ι ntroduction 3 G Seneral Recommendations 4 Better legislation 4 Tax authorities as partners to the business community 4 Separation of first- and second-level tax authorities 5 Obligation to pay arising only after the administrative dispute Introducing voluntary reporting of undisclosed tax liabilities Issuing certificates by the Tax Administration on the absence of tax debts promptly and on the basis of the current situation 6 Administrative measures for facilitating business operations of entrepreneurs and the Tax Administration 7 Extending the period of tax loss carryforward 7 Correction of tax liabilities due to uncollectible receivables 7 Extension for Personal income tax and Corporate profit tax filing deadlines 11 Ι ncome tax - reducing the tax burden on labor contributions 16 Increase of non-taxable personal deductions 17 Decrease of income tax rate from 24% to 12% 17 Decrease of the 36% income tax rate 18 R aising bonus payments for work results 19 R educing the tax burden on some employee income 19 Taxation of receipts from the stock awards and stock option plans $\dots$ 19 Allowances for workers' health 20 Allowance for workers' meals 20 Allowance for sports activities 20 Tax breaks for additional health insurance 21 Supplementary health insurance 21 Organization of team building activities 22 Allowance for accommodation and food for temporarily posted works Use of taxi services during a business trip 23
+Introduction .
+3 General Recommendations .
+4 Better legislation .
+4 Tax authorities as partners to the business community .
+4 Separation of first- and second-level tax authorities .
+5 Obligation to pay arising only after the administrative dispute .
+5 Introducing voluntary reporting of undisclosed tax liabilities .
+5 Issuing certificates by the Tax Administration on the absence of tax debts promptly and on the basis of the current situation .
+6 Administrative measures for facilitating business operations of entrepreneurs and the Tax Administration .
+7 Extending the period of tax loss carryforward .
+7 Correction of tax liabilities due to uncollectible receivables .
+7 Extension for Personal income tax and Corporate profit tax filing deadlines 10 Income tax - reducing the tax burden on labor contributions 14 Increase of non-taxable personal deductions 15 Decrease of income tax rate from 24% to 12% 16 Decrease of the 36% income tax rate 16 Changes to the tax treatment of "remuneration in kind" 16 Raising bonus payments for work results 18 Reducing the tax burden on some employee income 18 Taxing income from bonuses in the form of allotment of shares and equity option contracts 18 Allowances for workers' health 21 Use of taxi services during a business trip 22 Introduction of tax relief for private use of official plug-in veichles .
+23 Introduction of tax-free fixed compensation for work from home 23